 2. Microwaved Potatoes

 Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
 Place all the potatoes on a microwave-safe dish and microwave at full power for five minutes.
-Turn them over and microwave for another 3 to 5 minutes.
-If still hard in the middle, microwave in additional 1-minute bursts until cooked through. → Bottom line: Super-fast cooking time with soft skins.
+Turn them over and microwave for another three to five minutes.
+If still hard in the middle, microwave in additional one-minute bursts until cooked through.

 3. Slow-Cooker Potatoes

 Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
 Wrap each potato in foil and lay it in the bottom of your slow cooker.
-Place the lid over top and set your slow cooker to LOW for 8 to 10 hours.
-Read more about this method: How To Bake a Potato in the Slow Cooker. → Bottom line: Potatoes that bake while you're at work.
+Place the lid over top and set your slow cooker to LOW for eight to 10 hours.

 What's your favorite way to bake a potato?